tmke8/math-core/README.md

 - Support all common LaTeX math commands, at least those that KaTeX supports
 - Produce concise, readable, and semantically correct MathML
-- Don’t rely on CSS hacks (and definitely don’t use JavaScript in any way)
+- Try to avoid CSS hacks as much as possible (and definitely don’t use JavaScript in any way)
 - Support many different math fonts
 - Try to keep the compiled WebAssembly code small